Florisbad Skull: Classification

+In 1978, American biological anthropologist G. Phillip Rightmire made his own reconstruction of the Florisbad Skull without speculating on the dimensions of missing pieces, and found that it is substantially distinct from any living population.
+He did not believe the Florisbad Skull, or any other "archaic H. sapiens", were ancestral to one specific population.
+He classified it as part of the same stock as Kabwe 1 (at this point, H. sapiens rhodesiensis) and possibly the Ethiopian Omo remains.

+Clarke (1985) compared it to Laetoli Hominid 18 and Omo 2, which are now considered early anatomically modern human (H. sapiens) fossils.
 The difficulty of placing the fossil in either H. heidelbergensis or H. sapiens prompted McBrearty and Brooks (2000) to revive the designation H. helmei.
 In 2016 Chris Stringer argued that the Florisbad Skull, along with the Jebel Irhoud and Eliye Springs specimens, belong to an archaic or "early" form of Homo sapiens.
 The Florisbad Skull was also classified as Homo sapiens by Hublin et al. (in 2017), in part on the basis of the similar Jebel Irhoud finds from Morocco.
 Scerri et al. (2018) adduce the fossil as evidence for "African multiregionalism", the view of a complex speciation of H. sapiens widely dispersed across Africa, with substantial hybridization between H. sapiens and more divergent hominins in different regions.
 Lahr and Mounier (2019) also classify the Florisbad Skull as an example of early H. sapiens, which they suggest arose between 350,000 and 260,000 years ago from the merging of populations in East and South Africa.

 Description

-The Florisbad Skull belonged to a specimen within the size range of modern humans, with a brain volume larger than modern averages, at 1,400 cm3.
+The Florisbad Skull belonged to a specimen within the size range of modern humans, with a brain volume larger than modern averages, at 1,440 cm3.
 The skull was also found with Middle Stone Age tools.

-The fossil skull is a fragment, preserved are the right side of the face, most of the frontal bone, and some of the maxilla, along with portions of the roof and sidewalls.
+The fossil skull is a fragment; preserved are the right side of the face, most of the frontal bone, and some of the maxilla, along with portions of the roof and sidewalls.
 A single, upper right, third molar was also found with the adult skull.

 The skull also showed extensive porotic hyperostosis as well as a large number of healed lesions, including pathological drainage or vascular tracts.
 There are also a couple of large puncture marks and scratch-like marks which may reflect hyena chewing.